 An Aspect is the in game representation of a storyteller.
 When the game begins you select the storyteller you wish to "watch" your game.
 This storyteller will adapt the game by creating events and changing certain aspects of the game depending on how the player is playing the game.
 For instance, The Aspect of Violence likes to hurt the peons physically - it may react to a player hoarding vast amounts food by spawning violent creatures that will eat both peons and stored food alike.

-Fringe Planet is aimed at the PC/Linux platform, and depending on feedback we will be releasing a Mac version.
+Fringe Planet will be release on Windows, Linux and Mac.
 There are no plans to port the Fringe Planet to consoles at the moment - but this could change if there is enough interest.

 Fringe Planet is not designed with multiplayer in mind.
 However, there is an optional online component where you can discover other players games that have ended - allowing you to explore and scavenge them.

 Aside from voxels and survival elements, Minecraft and Fringe Planet are two very different games.
 Fringe Planet is played with a free floating camera and you don't directly interact with the environment - the peons do that for you.